ubccr/ccrdocs/pages/portals/ood.md

 ## OnDemand Features

+### Dashboard
 Once you have logged into OnDemand you will be redirected to the dashboard.
-On the dashboard, CCR displays important messages in the announcement bar at the top, our message of the day (MOTD) at the bottom, pinned apps (popular applications organized into sections), and 3 types of job reports created through the metrics portal, Open XDMoD.
+On the dashboard, CCR displays important messages in the announcement bar at the top, our message of the day (MOTD), recently used apps, and pinned apps (popular applications organized into sections).
+On the right side of the dashboard there are 3 types of job reports created through the metrics portal, Open XDMoD.
 Along the top are tabs for the different features offered in OnDemand.

+**Recently Used Apps**

+The `Recently Used Apps` section on the OnDemand dashboard is a new feature of OnDemand 3.0.
+This will list the last 3 applications you launched in OnDemand.
+When you click on one, it immediately launches a new session with the same options you last selected.
+This saves you time from having to select all the options repeatedly.
+This is a one-click easy button for re-launching desktops or interactive apps.

+**Quick Launch App**

+The `Quick Launch` General-Compute and Debug Desktop apps provide a one click easy button for launching a desktop session on the either the debug or general-compute partition of the UB-HPC cluster.
+Your job will be allocated 1 CPU, 2.8GB of RAM, and 24 hours of walltime on the general-compute partition or 1 hour for the debug partition.
+You can't change any of the options for these quick launch apps.
+If you require different settings, use the `UB-HPC & Faculty Cluster Desktop` app which provides many options.

 ### Clusters (terminal window)